demo

 In our example application, the initial user sign-up is handled through a conventional method (e.g., email and password) managed by Amazon Cognito.
 Once the user has an account and is logged in, we offer them the option to add a passkey to their account for future passwordless logins.
 This process is often called “passkey append”.

-The flow is illustrated in detail here.
+The complete flow is illustrated in detail here.

 Implementation Overview